Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average time in days below previous high water mark over 5 years of Shopify is 402 days, which is greater, thus worse compared to the benchmark SPY (120 days) in the same period.
+• The average time in days below previous high water mark over 5 years of Shopify is 398 days, which is larger, thus worse compared to the benchmark SPY (119 days) in the same period.

-• Compared with SPY (21 days) in the period of the last 3 years, the average time in days below previous high water mark of 48 days is higher, thus worse.
+• During the last 3 years, the average time in days below previous high water mark is 49 days, which is greater, thus worse than the value of 19 days from the benchmark.

 Performance (YTD)